thatsehannah/Docker-Kubernetes-The-Practical-Guide/section-4/notes/section-4.md

   * Want to talk to some web service or local database that may live on our local machine
   * Service that is not in a container
   * `host.docker.internal` -> special domain recognized by Docker and is translated to the IP address on your machine as seen inside the Docker
     * Can be used anywhere where you need a address to your local machine
+    * You would modify the connection string that would need this (e.g. a connection string that connects to a database running on your machine)

 * Container to container communication
   * A container that's running some service where your other container wants to talk to it